rweigel/stats/definitions.md

 * **Non-parametric bootstrap sample statistic distribution**

    [The definition](https://www.oxfordlearnersdictionaries.com/us/definition/english/bootstrap_2?q=bootstrapping) of the idiom "bootstrapping" is "get (oneself or something) into or out of a situation using existing resources."
 If we don't know the sampling distribution of $X$, we can't use a random number generator to simulate many experiments.
 In this case, we use the only available resource: the measurments from one experiment.
 This done by drawing a sample of $n$ with replacement from the $n$ measurements.
-Each such draw is called a bootstrap sample (or experiment) and the test statistic computed from it is indicated by $Y_*$.
+Each such draw is called a bootstrap sample (or experiment) and the test statistic computed from it is indicated by $Y^*$.
 The bootstrap pmf or pdf is computed from the histogram of the $Y^*$s.

 # Distributions